manik-ml-2k23/practical_application_II_starter/README.md

-## Data cleaning:
+## Data Preparation:

+- Removed outliers in the price column, dropped columns with more than 30% missing data, dropped missing rows, features with high cardinality removed, invalid price values checked and removed.
 - 'VIN', 'region', 'state' columns were dropped as they are not related to feature of a car
-- NANs were dropped after first evaluating the model by keeping all the data as prediction indicated by RMSE and R-Squared were poor
-- The cleaned data was then left with 34868 entries.
-While this is significant drop from the original dataset, this still seems sufficient representation of data
+- Handled missing values using mean imputation for numerical features and most frequent imputation for categorical features.
+- Encoded categorical features using one-hot encoding.
+- Transformed numerical features using mean imputer and standard scaler

 ## Data Visualization:

 #### Box plot of vehicles by manufacturer reviweing one categorical vs conitnuous variable of price
 - We can see traditional luxury cars have high price from manufactures of Ferrari, Porsche, Aston-Martin
-- Electric vehicles by Tesla are priced higher over most gas based vehicles
+- Tesla are priced higher over most other manufacturers
 - Majority of the vehicles are under 20K